Simple Salon has two rostering systems that you can utilise—Simple Rostering and Advanced Rostering.

 Clicking the little green plus button next to an operator (or simply clicking on a time slot) will open up the Roster Item Details to the right.
 You can choose from your created Roster Types, as well as the time and date for each option.

-This is what an Advanced Roster will look like, with variations depending on how you choose to customise:
+This is what the Advanced Roster looks like—but can vary a lot depending on how you choose to customise:

 For an in depth setup article on Operator Hours, please check out the following: